tagtag/TDbasedUFE_CITE-seq/README.md

 #Metrics

-Run Metric.R to compute various metrics
+Run Metrics.R to compute various metrics

 #------
 Where to retrieved files can be found in the paper.